-Indians top Twins 5-3 in 10 innings on Luplow 2-run homer
+Indians top Twins 5-3 in 10 innings on Luplow’s 2-run homer

 TRAINER’S ROOM

 Twins: OF Byron Buxton (patella soreness) was not in the lineup after waking up with a sore knee.
-Minnesota manager Rocco Baldelli said Buxton has been bothered by the problem for several weeks.
+Buxton underwent four hours of treatment upon arriving at Progressive Field and will be re-evaluated Tuesday.

 Indians: RHP Nick Wittgren (paternity list) and wife Ashley welcomed the birth of their son, Camden, at 2:30 a.m.
 LHP Kyle Nelson was recalled from the alternate site to replace Wittgren on the active roster.